-CT faculty will be teaching eleven fall 2020 courses that count towards the Designated Emphasis in Critical Theory.
-These courses reflect the interdisciplinary breadth of the Program, with core and elective options in Classics, Comparative Literature, Education, English, Film, German, History, History of Art, Political Science, Portuguese, and Rhetoric.
+CT faculty will be teaching twelve fall 2020 courses that count towards the Designated Emphasis in Critical Theory.
+These courses reflect the interdisciplinary breadth of the Program, with core and elective options in Classics, Comparative Literature, Education, English, Film, German, History, History of Art, Political Science, Spanish & Portuguese, Rhetoric, and Slavic Languages and Literatures.

 For more information on fall courses, full course descriptions, and the curricular requirements of the Designated Emphasis in Critical Theory, please visit our Courses page.